sandykamath86/sample-java-rest-docker-git/README.md

-# sample-java-rest-docker-git
+# java-api-docker
-Sample project for cloud rampup
+This is an example project how to dockerize the java API project